Bermuda Government

 Daylight Savings Time +1hr, begins second Sunday in March; ends first Sunday in November

-Independence None (overseas territory of the UK)
+Independence none (overseas territory of the UK)

 National Holiday Bermuda Day, 24 May; note - formerly known as Victoria Day, Empire Day, and Commonwealth Day

-Constitution Several previous (dating to 1684); latest entered into force 8 June 1968; amended several times, last in 2012
+Constitution history: several previous (dating to 1684); latest entered into force 8 June 1968 (Bermuda Constitution Order 1968)

-Dependency Status Overseas territory of the UK
+Dependency Status overseas territory of the UK

 Bermuda Capital City Map